uni-halle/BarLay/README.md

 ## Citation

 You are free to use this code for your own work.
-Please cite todo
+Please cite todo: